Zolko-123/FreeCAD_Assembly4/README.md

 ## Release notes

+* 2019.10.11 (**version 0.6.2**) :
+Added page for Tutorial 1.
+Fine-tuned some functions
+Renamed icons in a consistent way

 * 2019.10.07 (**version 0.6.1**) :
 Moved the code that was in Mod_Asm4 to the root, to be compatible with the FreeCAD AddonManager